stesta/stesta.github.io/_posts/2014-01-04-knockout-binding-handler-for-google-maps.markdown

 information they wanted to display an interactive map.
 Google maps makes this easy enough, but with knockout it was even easier!

 First the data.
 To position a map we're going to need latitude and longitude.
-Google makes this process super easy with their geocoding services.
+Google makes this process super easy with their geo-coding services.
 We start with a model to represent our location...

 <script src="https://gist.github.com/stesta/b611de1f28ff377a2dee.js"></script>

-Then create a simple static method to use Google's geocoding service to populate that model based on a street address that we already have for the location.
+Then create a simple static method to use Google's geo-coding service to populate that model based on a street address that we already have for the location.

 <script src="https://gist.github.com/stesta/d92787de6d02e0f80b06.js"></script>